Requisitos-de-Software/2023.2-BRBMobilidade/docs/Planejamento/cronograma.md

 <br>

 ### Entrega 1

-Planejamento feito para a primeira entrega do projeto.
+A tabela 2 mostra as tarefas do planejamento feito para a primeira entrega do projeto.

 | Tarefa       | Data Inicio |   Previsto        | Atribuição |Revisor|
 |--------------|-----------------|-------------------|-------|-----|